 If you want to get a little more technical, this post at Backlinko goes into much greater detail.

-Another great source for content ideas are the affiliate programs and partners that you promote.
+Another great source for blog post ideas are the affiliate programs and partners that you promote.

 Using this method really is a win/win.

-I find people asking these questions in Facebook groups or even in the FAQ section on the affiliate site about the affiliate products – then why not answer them in a post on your blog?
+If you find people asking questions in Facebook groups or even in the FAQ section on the affiliate site about the affiliate products – then why not answer them in a post on your blog?

 Common places to find content ideas for your blog are: